The Fear of the Lord is the beginning of wisdom and knowledge. Proverbs 1:7; 9:10

 “For that they hated knowledge, and did not choose the fear of the LORD:” Proverbs 1:29

-From the above passages we can learn that the fear of the Lord is not something that we naturally possess, but it is something that is given to us by the Spirit of God, and that we must choose it in order to receive it.
-Therefore It cannot mean that we are to be frightened of Him, for “God is Love” I John 4:8.
+From these passages we have learned that the fear of the Lord is not something that we naturally possess, but it is something that is given to us by the Spirit of God, and that we must choose it in order to receive it.
+It cannot mean to be frightened of Him, for:-

 “There is no fear in love; but perfect love casteth out fear: because fear hath torment.
 He that feareth is not made perfect in love.
 We love him, because he first loved us.”
 I John 4:18-19.